-8.5.2 AC Output Connection Through Self Monitoring Ground Fault Circuit Interrupter (GFCI)
+8.5.2 AC Output Connection Through Ground Fault Circuit Interrupter (GFCI)

 An un-intentional electric path between a source of current and a grounded surface is referred to as a "Ground Fault".
 Ground faults occur when current is leaking somewhere.
 In effect, electricity is escaping to the ground.
 How it leaks is very important.
 If your body provides a path to the ground for this leakage (dry human body has a low resistance of only around 1 K Ohm), you could be injured, burned, severely shocked or electrocuted.
 A Ground Fault Circuit Interrupter (GFCI) protects people from electric shock by detecting leakage and cutting off the AC source.
 The leakage detection circuit compares the current sent to the load and returned back from the load.
-If the returned current is less by 6 mA due to leakage, Class "A" GFCI will trip.
-The Class "A" GFCI will also trip if it sees Neutral to Ground bond on the load side of the GFCI.
+If the returned current is less by 5 to 6 mA due to leakage, the GFCI trips.
+The GFCI also trips if it sees Neutral to Ground bond on the load side of the GFCI.

-The AC output of this inverter is available through a NEMA5-20R Self Monitoring GFCI Duplex Receptacle (5, Fig 6.1).
+The AC output of this inverter is available through a NEMA5-20R GFCI Duplex Receptacle (5, Fig 6.1).
 The Neutral slot of this receptacle (longer rectangular slot) is internally bonded to the metal chassis of the inverter.

-8.5.2.1 Operation of Self Monitoring GFCI: The GFCI used in this unit is Class "A", "Self Monitoring Type" as per UL Standard UL-943.
-The self monitoring function checks proper operation of the ground fault protection circuitry every 1 to 10 min.
-If any defect is detected the load side is permanently disconnected with status LED (5C in Fig 6.1) turning Red.
-The GFCI will be required to be replaced.
-Details of operation are given below:

-- As soon as the inverter is switched on and VAC is made available at the internal line side of the GFCI, status LED (5C in Fig 6.1) will turn Green, then Red & then steady Green.
-AC Power will be available at the Load side outlets. - As soon as the Inverter is switched OFF and 120 VAC is removed from the internal Line Side of the GFCI, the GFCI will be de-energized and there will be no AC output.
-Status LED (5C in Fig 6.1) will switch off. - The Self Monitoring Function inside the GFCI will monitor proper operation of ground fault protection circuitry every 1 to 10 minutes.
-If defect in the ground fault protection circuit is detected, the LED will turn Red.
-This indicates permanent fault and the GFCI will have to be replaced.
+Self Monitoring GFCI: The GFCI is "Self Monitoring Type" as per UL Standard UI-943.
+As soon as the Inverter is switched ON and 120 VAC is available on the internal Line Side of the GFCI, Red LED marked "Life End Alarm" (5c in Figs 6.1) will flash once and then will remain OFF.
+The Green LED (5d in Figs 6.1) will switch ON indicating that AC power is available at the Load Side outlets.

+As soon as the Inverter is switched OFF and 120 VAC is removed from the internal Line Side of the GFCI, Red LED marked "Life End Alarm" (5c in Figs 6.1) will flash once and then will remain OFF.
+The Green LED (5d in Figs 6.1) will switch OFF indicating that AC power is NOT available at the Load Side outlets.

+The Self Monitoring Function inside the GFCI will monitor proper operation of ground fault protection circuitry every 1 to 10 minutes.
+If defect in the ground fault protection circuit is detected, the Red LED marked "Life End Alarm" (5c in Figs 6.1) will remain ON and the GFCI will have to be replaced.

-8.5.2.2 Monthly Testing of Self Monitoring GFCI: Test the operation of the GFCI monthly as follows:
+Monthly Testing of GFCI: Test the operation of the GFCI monthly as follows:

 - Switch ON the inverter.
-As explained at Section 8.5.2.1, status LED (5C in Fig 6.1) will be Green indicating energization of the GFCI. - Plug a test lamp into the outlet and switch ON the test lamp. - Press the "Test Button" (5B in Fig 6.1).
-The "Reset Button" (5A in Fig 6.1) will pop out.
+As soon as 120 VAC output from the inverter is available on the internal Line Side of the GFCI, Red LED marked "Life End Alarm" (5d in Fig 6.1) will flash once within 5 sec and then will remain OFF.
+The Green LED (5c in Fig 6.1) will switch ON indicating that AC power is available at the Load Side outlets. - Plug a test lamp into the outlet and switch ON the test lamp. - Press the "Test Button" (5b in Fig 6.1).
+The "Reset Button" (5a in Fig 6.1) will pop out.
 The GFCI will be forced to trip and cut off AC power to the load side outlets.
-Status LED (5C in Fig 6.1) will switch OFF.
-The test lamp will also switch OFF.

-- Press the "Reset Button" (5A in Fig 6.1).
+Green LED (5d in Fig 6.1) will switch OFF.
+The test lamp will also switch OFF. - Press the "Reset Button" (5a in Fig 6.1).
 The GFCI will reset and AC power to the load side outlets will be restored.
-Status LED (5C in Fig 6.1) will turn Green.
+Green LED (5d in Fig 6.1) will switch ON.
 The test lamp will also switch ON. - If the above Test / Reset operation cannot be carried out, replace the GFCI.